kuu/awscdk-app-automated-caption-placement-demo/README.md

 * EventBridgeRuleName: The EventBridge Rule to recieve S3 notifications and trigger the StepFunction state machine
 * PlaybackUrl1: HLS playlist transcoded with the original caption
 * PlaybackUrl2: HLS playlist transcoded with the styled caption

-## Run
-1. Upload a video file to the input S3 bucket
-2. Check that the EventBridge Rule has triggered a StepFunction state machine job
-3. After the job completes, play back the HLS playlist

 ## Cleanup
 ```